October 11-13, 2019

 Midway International Airport in Chicago (1 hour and 45 minutes) is the farthest of the three regional airports from the Trustee Forum location (1 hour and 45 minutes).
 Those arriving at Midway will be responsible for their own transportation to and from Wingspread, as we are unable to provide shuttle service.

 Information on ground transportation from airports and other travel venues is available HERE.
 Please indicate on the registration form if you intend to travel by train or bus and will require pickup.
+Approximately one week before the Trustee Forum, Wingspread will email participants who requested shuttle service, to specify airport pickup times and locations.
+Please watch for this email in your box.

 Directions to Wingspread are available on their website or by clicking HERE.